 A Domain Name Server (DNS) is required when deploying container applications because the application logic may require access to external resources (such as the Docker Repository).
 For information about configuring a Domain Name Server (DNS), see the ExtremeCloud IQ Controller Deployment Guide.

-Administration Install an Application

-Extreme Defender for IoT on page 408
+Install an Application on page 408